mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/db-char-parm.md

 ---
 title: DBCharParm class
-description: Represents a parameter for a Character type.
+description: "Represents a parameter for a Character type. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Represents a parameter for a Character type.